Israel Keyes: Investigation, arrest, and imprisonment

 While incarcerated, Keyes spoke to state and federal investigators several times over a period of months.
 He initially cooperated to an extent, confessing to some of his crimes and stating a wish to be executed within a year.
+FBI Special Agent Jolene Goeden said law enforcement conducted more than forty hours of interviews with Keyes in hopes of identifying additional victims and understanding the scope of his crimes.
+Keyes at times engaged in conversational exchanges with agents during these interviews and was described as cooperative early on, but he declined to disclose full details about many of his alleged killings without assurances regarding sentencing.
 Keyes said he wanted to avoid publicity due to the negative attention his young daughter and family might face.
-Law enforcement were able to corroborate much of Keyes's claims and they believe he was mostly accurate, but they also maintained suspicion that he might be misleading or lying in some statements.
+Law enforcement were able to corroborate much of Keyes's claims and they believe he was mostly accurate, but they also maintained suspicion he might be misleading or lying in some statements.
 He largely stopped cooperating after his identity was discussed in the media.
-On Wednesday, May 23, 2012, Keyes attempted to escape during a routine hearing, using wood shavings from a pencil to pick his cuffs.
-US Marshals used a taser to subdue him.